- Practice Areas

 I took a call from an individual who had been involved in a serious car accident.
 They had been getting repeated calls from the other driver’s insurance company, and they weren’t sure what to do.
 They didn’t know if they should give a statement to the insurance company or not.

-Anyone who’s been involved in a car accident with serious injuries should not give any statement to an insurance company without first talking to a lawyer, specifically a board certified civil trial lawyer, with a specialization in personal injury, who handles serious car accident cases on a regular basis.
+Anyone who’s been involved in a car accident with serious injuries should not give any statement to an insurance company without first talking to a lawyer who handles car accident cases on a regular basis.
 The insurance company adjusters are trained to ask questions and elicit responses designed to minimize any future payment that the insurance company may have to make for your injuries.

 I had a client in a car accident case ask me, when we received our initial offer from the insurance company, “Should we take it?”
 I told him that he should not.
 The rule of thumb is that that initial offer is not going to be what the fair and reasonable value of the case is.
 Nine out of ten times, you’re not going to receive that on the first offer.
 The reason for that is you have to push the ball downfield through litigation, depositions, discovery, and potentially a trial.
 The insurance company needs to see that we’re prepared at every step of the process.
 If they see that, even if it’s on the courthouse steps, they’ll understand that they need to be fair and reasonable in the offer that they’re making and, nine out of ten times, that first offer is not close to what the last offer is.